Home

 modern and contemporary American society.
 Also an emphasis on the interrelation

 of language, social context, and thought.
-Lectures will set the appropriate
+Lectures will set the appropriate context

 in socio-cultural and literary histories.
-Along with it discussions
+Along with it discussions intended to develop

-the student’s ability to read, understand and
+the students ability to read, understand and evaluate the proposed texts.

 For additional information on grades, competence achievement, and methododogy,